Neeharr26/-Gen-AI-LLAMA-3.2-LinkedIn-Post-Generator-/README.md

 LangChain Integration: Manages communication with the Gen AI model for smooth and efficient workflows.
 Data Processing with Pandas: Inputs and outputs are handled efficiently, ensuring scalability and reliability.
 # Tech Stack
-Gen AI LLAMA 3.2
+Gen AI LLAMA 3.2,
-Streamlit
+Streamlit,
-LangChain
+LangChain,
-GraqCloud
+GraqCloud,
 Pandas